abreits/amqp-ts/README.md

 Amqp-ts is a library for nodejs that simplifies communication with AMQP message busses written in Typescript.
 It has been tested on RabbitMQ.
 It uses the [amqplib](http://www.squaremobius.net/amqp.node/) library by [Michael Bridgen (squaremo)](https://github.com/squaremo).

-This is a work in progress currently in a beta state.
+This is a work in progress, currently in a late beta state.

-It is compatible with the new Typescript 1.6 module type definition resulution for node.js.
+It is compatible with the Typescript 1.6 module type definition resulution for node.js.

 It does depend on the following npm libraries:
 - [bluebird](https://github.com/petkaantonov/bluebird)